ClickCease

 “Why Do You Need A Lawyer?
 I’ll Work With You.”

 Insurance adjusters almost always want to prevent an attorney from becoming involved in a case.
 This is true because the cost of a claim usually goes up when an attorney enters the scene.
+Many personal injury attorneys offer a free consultation to help you understand your rights and the best course of action for your claim.

 Claims adjusters like to deal with injured people who aren’t represented by a lawyer.
 This is because they believe the unrepresented person won’t be as sophisticated and experienced with legal matters and will settle the claim for less money.